Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing the universe

-I experienced myself as a kind of creator-god, observing the entire universe from the vantage point of its outer rim along which I was stretched out, thus being part of it.
+I experienced myself as a kind of Creator-God, observing the whole universe from the point of view of its outer edge, along which I was stretched out, thus being part of it.

 Later, my partner joined me in this god-like scene, and we came together and separated a few times, marvelling at our creation of which we too were a part.